DataDog/documentation/content/en/real_user_monitoring/connect_rum_and_traces/_index.md

 -   You have the following set up based on your SDK:
     - With the **Browser SDK**, you have the XMLHttpRequest (XHR) or Fetch resources on the RUM Explorer to your `allowedTracingOrigins`.
     - With the **Mobile SDK**, you have the Native or XMLHttpRequest (XHR) to your `firstPartyHosts`.
--   You have a corresponding trace for requests to `allowedTracingOrigins`.
+-   You have a corresponding trace for requests to `allowedTracingOrigins` or `firstPartyHosts`.

 ### Setup RUM